 All children have the opportunity to speak to teachers and teaching assistants on a daily basis.
 They also have opportunities to carry out a range of school jobs.
 The children can also access nurture/Inclusion staff and wellbeing groups where they can talk about any difficulties or worries.
 More details can be found in 'Our Graduated Response to Social, Emotional, Mental Health and Wellbeing' document on the SEND area of the school website.
 We also seek the views and opinions of children via the School Core Council and Worship Council.
 Children's views are sought regularly and prior to each SEND Review.
-A One Page Profile Document is also part of the child's SFP and it records likes, interests and ways that others can support them.
+A One Page Profile Document is also part of the child's SSP and it records likes, interests and ways that others can support them.

-Our next step plans are to create an Inclusion Working Party in school, with all stakeholders represented, to guide our progress and accountability in areas of SEND, Mental Health and Wellbeing, PHSCE, Parental Partnership, Children's' voices and Anti-Bullying, ensuring that we can continually adapt and meet the needs of the community that we serve.
-We have secured a Compass Mental Health Practitioner (Jade Sievewright), who is supporting our action planning and support for pupils.
+Our next step plans are to embed the Inclusion Working Party practices in school, with all stakeholders represented, to guide our progress and accountability in areas of SEND, Mental Health and Wellbeing, PHSCE, Parental Partnership, Children's' voices and Anti-Bullying, ensuring that we can continually adapt and meet the needs of the community that we serve.
+We have worked closely with our Compass Mental Health Practitioner (Jade Sievewright), who is actively supporting pupils and their families.